BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_2_Using_BIP39_in_Libwally.md

 ### Translating into a Seed

-There are some functions, such as `bip32_key_from_seed` (which we'll meet in the next section) that require you to have the Seed rather than the Mnemonic.
-The two things are functionally identical: if you have the Seed, you can generate the Mnemonic, and vice-versa.
+There are some functions, such as `bip32_key_from_seed` (which we'll meet in the next section) that require you to have theseeddeed rather than the Mnemonic.
+The two things are functionally identical: if you have the seed, you can generate the mnemonic, and vice-versa.

-If you need to generate the Seed from your Mnemonic, you just use the `bip39_mnemonic_to_seed` command:
+If you need to generate the seed from your mnemonic, you just use the `bip39_mnemonic_to_seed` command:
 ```
   unsigned char seed[BIP39_SEED_LEN_512];
   size_t seed_len;

   lw_response = bip39_mnemonic_to_seed(mnem,NULL,seed,BIP39_SEED_LEN_512,&seed_len);
 ```
+Note that all BIP39 seeds are current 512 bytes; nonetheless you have to set the size of your variable appropriately, and pass along that size to `bip39_mnemonic_to_seed`.

 ### Printing Your Seed